Inertial navigation system: TIMU sensors

 DARPA's Microsystems Technology Office (MTO) department is working on a Micro-PNT (Micro-Technology for Positioning, Navigation and Timing) program to design Timing & Inertial Measurement Unit (TIMU) chips that do absolute position tracking on a single chip without GPS-aided navigation.

 Micro-PNT adds a highly accurate master timing clock integrated into an IMU (Inertial Measurement Unit) chip, making it a Timing & Inertial Measurement Unit chip.
 A TIMU chip integrates 3-axis gyroscope, 3-axis accelerometer and 3-axis magnetometer together with a highly accurate master timing clock, so that it can simultaneously measure the motion tracked and combine that with timing from the synchronized clock.

 Method

 In one form, the navigational system of equations acquires linear and angular measurements from the inertial and body frame, respectively and calculates the final attitude and position in the NED frame of reference.

 Where f is specific force, $\omega$ is angular rate, a is acceleration, R is position, $\dot R$ and V are velocity, $\Omega$ is the angular velocity of the earth, g is the acceleration due to gravity, $\Phi, \lambda$ and h are the NED location parameters.
 Also, super/subscripts of E, I and B are representing variables in the Earth centered, inertial or body reference frame, respectively and C is a transformation of reference frames.

-Integration with GNSS and performance-based navigation

-Modern inertial navigation systems (INS) are often integrated with global navigation satellite systems (GNSS), such as GPS, Galileo, and GLONASS, to improve positioning accuracy, integrity, and continuity.
-This hybridization allows aircraft to maintain precise navigation even in the event of temporary satellite signal loss.
-In performance-based navigation (PBN) operations, INS/GNSS integration supports Required Navigation Performance (RNP) and Area Navigation (RNAV) procedures, including RNP AR and LPV approaches.
-These systems are especially critical for long-range, oceanic, and low-visibility helicopter operations, where robust navigation performance and redundancy are essential.